nette/di/readme.md

 composer require nette/di
 ```

-It requires PHP version 5.6 and supports PHP up to 7.2.
-The dev-master version requires PHP 7.1.
+It requires PHP version 7.1 and supports PHP up to 7.3.

 Usage